jneuendorf/command_control/README.md

 - python3.6+
 - `ctl.sh` made executable (e.g. with `chmod +x ctl.sh`)
+  - optionally, it can of course be renamed to just `ctl`

 ## Configuration

 All configurations for your local machine are set in `ctl/settings.py`.
 In the settings file the globally used configuration must be set.
-The default is `ctl.lib.AVAILABLE_CONFIGURATIONS.MAC_HOMEBREW`.
 Additionally projects can be defined.

+#### Modules

+A module implements actions for usually one binary.
+One example would be mysql that can be started, stopped and restarted.
+Each module has a set of configurations.
+The used configuration is determined by the `USED_CONFIGURATION` variable (from the settings).

 #### Projects

-Projects combine a location with actions and modules.
-When loading a project a associated modules are started and you will be taken to the project's location.
-Thus, projects are shortcuts for otherwise multiple calls of `ctl.sh` and make it very convenient to load your working environment.
+Projects are groups of multiple commands that would otherwise be multiple calls of `ctl.sh`.
+That makes it very convenient to load your working environment.

-Projects have 3 actions: `load`, `unload` and `cd`.
+Projects have 2 actions: `load` and `unload`.
 For example, it would be as easy as

 `ctl.sh load my_rails_project`

 to get a rails app started (maybe including `postgres` and `mongodb`) and change to the according directory.

-When done working `unload` will stop everything needed for the project and take you to your home directory.
+When done working `unload` will stop everything needed for the project and take you to the `PROJECT_UNLOAD_DIRECTORY` directory (defined in the settings).

 ## Usage samples